Vitamin B1 (Thiamine) Test – Full Guide for Deficiency, Causes, Symptoms & Normal Ranges

 Important Word Explanations

-Thiamine: Scientific name for Vitamin B1, essential for energy and nerve health.
+- Thiamine: The scientific name for Vitamin B1, essential for energy and nerve function

-Water-soluble: A vitamin that dissolves in water and is not stored long-term in the body.
+- Water-soluble: A vitamin that dissolves in water and is not stored long-term

-Peripheral Neuropathy: Nerve damage causing tingling, numbness, or pain in limbs.
+- Peripheral Neuropathy: Nerve damage causing tingling, numbness, or pain in the limbs

-Beriberi: Severe thiamine deficiency affecting nerves (dry) or heart (wet).
+- Beriberi: A condition caused by severe thiamine deficiency affecting nerves or the heart

-EDTA Tube: A blood collection tube used to prevent clotting during plasma tests.
+- EDTA Tube: A blood collection tube that prevents clotting during plasma testing

 ~END~